Teach English in South America

 "Teaching with Tinkuy was a big learning experience for us!
 We discovered a joy of teaching, and the eleven children in the first Andean School class discovered a joy of learning about other languages and cultures.
 A few days after I arrived, Tino took myself and another volunteer for a bike ride into the Andes.
 We visited Cochas where we bought hand engraved Peruvian items and then biked through local villages, such as San Jeronimo, where we went to a silversmith workshop and then ate lunch.
 The bike ride was absolutely beautiful.
 It was so interesting to experience the local villages and people.
 We watched the sun set over the Andes before returning home.
 An unforgettable exchange!" - Sara Sandwith and Daniella Rubeling

-"Go South America and you will experience the most awesome people and country.
+"Take a gap year to South America and you will experience the most awesome people and country.
 You will never forget it.
 The Mountain School I worked at become my second home.
 The children will steal your heart and open up feelings far deeper than you ever thought was possible.
 The love and affection given by these children is far greater than you would ever expect.
 Their ruddy cheeks and tossled hair will emblaze a spot for evermore on your heart.
 The rugged, macho acting little boys are just as starved for your hugs and kisses.
 What I have been able to give in books, supplies and myself is never going to equal what I have received.
 This country is so full of loving, caring people.
 My month here has been the most wonderful experience of my life." - Elaine Binkley